open-webtech/awesome-webtech/README.md

 - [Answer](https://github.com/apache/incubator-answer) – A Q&A platform software for teams at any scales.
 - [Bonfire](https://github.com/bonfire-networks/bonfire-app) – Social networking toolkit for crafting digital spaces that empower communities.
+- [kbin](https://codeberg.org/Kbin/kbin-core) – A federated platform for content aggregation and microblogging.
 - [Lemmy](https://github.com/LemmyNet/lemmy) – Link aggregator and forum for the fediverse, like Reddit.

 #### Mail